-2010-11: In his freshmen year, T.J.
-Tynan scored 54 points in 44 games.
-He put his passing in display with 31 assists and showed he could finish as well with 23 goals playing with the Notre Dame Fighting Irish.
+2010-11: T.J.
+Tynand recorded 54 points in 44 games for Notre Dame in his freshmen year of college hockey.
+He scored 23 goals and put his passing in display with 31 assists for the Fighting Irish.
 In June’s draft, the Blue Jackets selected him with the 67th overall pick in the third round.

 2011-12: His sophomore was solid as he set up 28 goals and scored another 13 in 39 games with the Irish.
 He had the honor of playing for his first US National team (USA U20) in the World Junior Championships U20.
 He scored four points in six games in the international tournament, his totals favoring assists once again.